djoudi/deploy/README.md

 http://YOUR_IP_ADDRESS/tools/
 ```

-Found bug?
-Have any suggestions?
+Found bug or have any suggestions?
 =====
 Please send your PR on the Github repository.